Some links in this post may be affiliate links

 If you would like to acquire these spectacular plants, they are readily available online on Etsy (Link to Etsy).

-Ivy Geranium (Pelargonium peltatum) blooms in bright light to full sun, moderate warmth of 15-280C, average humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for Ivy Geranium indoors, give it bright light to full sun, moderate warmth of 15-280C, average humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

-Ivy-leaved Pelargonium requires regular trimming of the branches to encourage branching and control growth.
+Pelargonium peltatum care requires regular trimming of the branches to encourage branching and control growth.
 Repotting is only needed when the plant becomes potbound.
 Keep reading for more details on these growing conditions and how to achieve them.

 Ivy Geranium grows best in bright light to full sun to promote flowering.
 A spot infront of a brightly-lit window with some 6-8 hours of morning or late afternoon sunlight is ideal for this plant.

-Regularly turn the pot to ensure the Trailing Geranium receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.
+Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.

-Water Ivy Geranium thoroughly during the growing season when the top 1-2 inches of soil dry out and keep the soil consistently moist through out.
+Water Ivy Geranium thoroughly in spring and summer when the top 1-2 inches of soil dry out.
+Keep the soil consistently moist and avoid overwatering to prevent rotting, yellowing and leaf drop.

-Decrease watering during the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely.
+Decrease watering in fall and winter as growth is minimal at this time and maintain the soil slightly moist.
+Do not allow the soil to dry out completely to avoid wilting, drooping and leaf fall.

-Make sure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent the soil from getting soggy as it can result in root-rot and eventual death of the plant.
+Make sure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent waterlogging which can result in root-rot and eventual death of the plant.

-Ivy Geranium prefers average warmth of 15-280C.
-Keep it away from cold and hot drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent sudden changes in temperature which may lead to leaf drop and reduced growth.
+Pelargonium peltatum prefers average warmth of 15-280C.
+Keep it away from drafts coming from windy doors, drafty windows, air conditioning units, hot air vents and others to prevent temperature flactuations which can lead to reduced growth and leaf drop.

-Ivy Geranium requires average humidity of about 50-55% to thrive.
-Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity for the plant where the air is too dry.
+Ivy Geranium requires a humidity of 50-55% to thrive.
+Set the pot on a wet pebble tray or use a to increase humidity where the air is too dry to prevent brown leaf tips.
+Keep proper air flow to minimize fungal diseases.

-Repot Ivy Geranium at the beginning of spring only when it becomes extremely pot-bound as it blooms best when slightly pot-bound.
+Repot Ivy Geranium at the beginning of spring, only when it becomes extremely pot-bound; it blooms best when slightly pot-bound.
 Do not repot a plant that is in flower as it can shorten the flowering period.

 Repot the Ivy-leaved Pelargonium into a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
 Take a look at these pots with drainage holes on Amazon.